adopted-ember-addons/ember-data-factory-guy/README.md

 ### Inline Functions

 - Declare a function for an attribute
-  - Can refers to other attributes
+  - Can reference other attributes

 ```